kiedtl/website/src/content/blog/onshell.md

 If your script is so large or complex that you're considering using a shell replacement, you may as well use a "real language".

-Oil, NuShell, PowerShell, etc will probably never replace Unix shell, because they are all either slower or less portable that Unix shell.
+Oil, NuShell, PowerShell, etc. will probably never replace Unix shell, because they are all either slower or less portable that Unix shell.

 ---